 I hope you enjoy this post on the best Paris souvenirs in Paris and this helped you come up with ideas for your own friends and family for your next trip to Paris.

 The euro is currently at a very good rate in comparison to the US dollar which makes shopping even better for American tourists.
 If you are looking to purchase a luxury good such as a handbag, purse, or pair of shoes now may be a perfect time.
 Visit the Chanel store on Rue Cambon for the original Chanel store where Coco Chanel had her apartment in Paris.
 Louis Vuitton is less expensive in France than in the US and can be a fun experience if you are looking to purchase a bag.

-I recommend having patience when shopping during peak times or during the weekend as luxury shops can be extremely busy.
-Ask for a glass of champagne and take your time and soak up the experience.
+I recommend having patience when shopping during peak times or during the weekend, as luxury shops can be extremely busy.
+Ask for a glass of champagne, take your time, and soak up the experience.
 The shops on Rue Saint-Honoré have a lot of the flagship locations of the major luxury brands.
 Even if you don’t have it in your budget, they are fun to pop in for a look.